Can NFL teams win more games by instructing the ball carrier to stop short of the first down? Believe it.The first down

 If you worry this might not apply to college football, refer to this analysis by Saiem Gilani.
 I think you will find that the relationship between yards and possession is pretty close to what I postulate.
 Gilani cites the history of this kind of work, going back to Virgil Carter's paper in 1971.

-We need to understand third and one for the obvious reason that an unsuccessful second and one play will probably leave us in that position (the astute reader will note there is a small chance of a loss on the play - but I will be recommending running plays where this effect is very small).
+We need to understand third and one for the obvious reason that an unsuccessful second and one play will probably leave us in that position (the astute reader will note there is a small chance of a loss on the play - but we can use running plays in this argument if we need to, where this effect is very small).

 What most interested me was the number of yards gained on a successful third and one play.
 That's a conditional average, not the average including unsuccessful plays that don't advance the line of scrimmage.
 When passing, this conditional average gain is 12.75 yards.
 When rushing, the average gain is five yards.

-Aside: this is a large discrepancy and it suggests that teams might consider passing on third and one more often than they do.
+Another aside: this is a large discrepancy between passing and running and it suggests that teams might consider passing on third and one more often than they do.
 Passing plays are only successful 61% of the time, versus 72% when rushing (and I am led to believe, 80% for quarterback sneaks - though that was not in the data I had).
 However, an 11% chance of lost possession corresponds to only a few yards, according to our analysis above.
 And this gets swamped by the massive 7.75 yard differential when passing.
-Teams should run passing plays on third and one!
+Side conclusion: teams should run passing plays on third and one!

-Perhaps it is already apparent why, sometimes, you don't want those chains moved.
+Perhaps it is apparent why, sometimes, you don't want those chains moved.
+But let's close out the argument...

 Or perhaps a tight end has broken one tackle and staggers toward the first down marker dragging a defender who has grasped his leg.
-Should he break the plane or voluntarily stop his progress, if he knows he won't get any further?
+Should he break the plane or voluntarily stop his progress, if he knows he won't get any extra yards beyond the first down?

 For a potentially controversial topic, the calculus is alarmingly easy.
 Starting at second and one, our team will get the first down 94.5% of the time.
 But what is more important is that our team will advance field position in the process, by an average of almost five yards.
 This means that the first down will take place four yards further into enemy territory than it otherwise would.
 Four yards (or even 3.75) is not to be sneezed at.
 And this assumes rushing, which may not be optimal on third and one, as we have discussed.